michael-duren/calculator/README.md

 ## Description

+- Click [here](https://infinite-citadel-47213.herokuapp.com) to go to the live app.
-A simple calculator app that stores your history.
+- A simple calculator app that stores your history.
 You can use the keys on your keyboard to enter operations as well as the buttons.

 ![Image of App](./images/demo.png)